dwightjack/vue-types/packages/docs/advanced/typescript.md

 ::: warning {id=oneof-warning}

-Note that union types don't put any constraint on all their members' presence in the validation array.
+Note that union types don't put any constraints on the presence of all their members in the validation array.
 This can lead to runtime bugs not detected by the type checker:

 <CodeExample>